Family-Friendly Fun in Saskatoon

 Looking to keep the kids busy this summer?
-Saskatoon is full of places where children can have a great time (and the grown-ups can relax a little bit).
+Saskatoon is full of places where children can have a great time (and the grown-ups can relax a little bit too!).
 There are plenty of indoor and outdoor options to entertain them.
 Here are a few not to be missed:

-Set down a blanket and have a family picnic, catch your first fish, ride the Kinsmen Express Train and meet the many denizens of the Saskatoon Forestry Farm Park and Zoo.
-Visit the Kinsmen Bear exhibit and you may see grizzly bears Mistaya and Koda wrestling, digging or playing in their pond.
-At the Nutrien Ark, Malcolm and Jethro, the zoo’s resident cougars, will amaze and delight your children.
+Set down a blanket and have a family picnic, catch your first fish, ride the new Kinsmen Express II train (wheelchair-accessible), and meet the many denizens of the Saskatoon Forestry Farm Park and Zoo.
+Visit the Kinsmen Bear Exhibit and you may see grizzly bears Mistaya and Koda wrestling, digging or playing in their pond.
+At the Nutrien Ark, Buddy the Grey Wolf and Kazi the Snow Leopard will amaze and delight your children.

-At Wilson’s Lifestyle Centre/Stoked Centre, rip around on high-speed electric go-karts, fly high on the 200-ft. zipline, challenge yourself on the two-storey SkyTrail rope course, or bowl a few games at the new 10-pin bowling alley.
+At The Stoked Centre, rip around on high-speed electric go-karts, fly high on the 200-ft. zipline, challenge yourself on the two-storey SkyTrail rope course, or bowl a few games at the new 10-pin bowling alley.

-The Remai Modern, considered one of North America’s most visionary new art galleries, features dazzling exhibits from artists around the globe and boasts the world’s largest collection of Picasso linocut prints.
+Remai Modern, considered one of North America’s most visionary new art galleries, boasts the world’s largest collection of Picasso linocut prints.
 From the outside, the gallery makes a bold statement with its award-winning architecture.
 Step through the doors and explore the impressive modern and contemporary art exhibits.
 It also has regular kid-friendly programming, including stroller tours, and the Cameco Children’s Play Area.

 See Saskatoon from the water on the top deck or inside the heated cabin of The Prairie Lily.
 Let Prairie River Cruises be your guide as you enjoy the beautiful scenery of the South Saskatchewan River.
 Enjoy a relaxing afternoon sightseeing tour with your family and gain a unique perspective of the city.